|Southern States Try to Destroy NAACP (1956-1964)|

 commission's charter, everyone understands that terms like "federal

-encroachment" refer to Federal efforts to force integration of schools and
+encroachment" refer to federal efforts to force integration of schools and

 other institutions.
-Nor is there any doubt that the whole point of the MSC is
+Nor is there any doubt that the whole point of the MSC

-other civil rights organizations that dare to operate in Mississippi.
+and other civil rights organizations that dare to operate in Mississippi.

 The MSC is granted a hefty budget and extensive investigative powers to act as the state's secret political police.
 It sets up a public relations arm that distributes literature and dispatches speakers outside the South to defend segregation and condemn civil rights groups as "Communists" and "Communist-inspired."
 It works closely with, and grants state funds to, the White Citizens Council.